SamOBrienOlinger/drf-spoodle-space/README.md

 - On your dashboard, click the 'Deploy' tab
 - Locate 'Deployment Method' and choose 'GitHub'
-- locate your repositorythen click 'Connect'
+- locate your repository then click 'Connect'

 - Click the 'Settings' tab
 - Open the 'Config Vars' and click 'Reveal Config Vars'
-- The variables and their values need to be added, they can be found in your env.py file

-- The following environment variables need to be matched in Heroku:
+- The following environment variables need to be added and match the same values in your env.py file:
     - CLIENT_ORIGIN
     - CLOUDINARY_URL
     - DATABASE_URL